tock/book/src/course/setup/dynamic-app-loading.md

 # Implementing the Dynamic Application Loader

-The Tock kernel supports implementing a dynamic application loader that allows an external application to store and execute a new application.
+The Tock kernel supports an optional dynamic application loader component that allows an external application to store and execute new applications.

-We use the `app_loader` capsule.
+Dynamic application loading uses the `app_loader` capsule.
 This will setup the bridge between the userspace application and the kernel for loading new applications.
 The `app_loader` capsule requires a `dynamic_binary_storage` driver to store and load the application, so we need to set that up as well.

 ## Configuring the Kernel

 We will use components to add `app_loader` to the kernel.
 We will also set up some syscall driver types to make it portable across different hardware.
-To add the proper drivers, include this in the main.rs file:
+To add the proper drivers, include this in the top-level board `main.rs` file:

+### Add required components

 ```rust